polar-app/polar-app/README.md

 is very easy to work with which means developers can contribute easily.

 Feel free to fork and send a pull request if there's some interesting feature you would like to add.
+[Here](https://github.com/burtonator/polar-bookshelf/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) is a list of good newcomer issues.

 # Data